thomaspinckney3/cs4501/Project2.md

 Services
 --------

-Each API will have it's own url for accessing it.
+Each API will have its own url for accessing it.
 These are listed in your project's urls.py file.
 Each one will specify the view that is to be invoked to handle that url.